NNPDF/pineappl/docs/cli-tutorial.md

     pineappl --silence-lhapdf convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

-Have a closer look at what the output shows:
+Let's have a closer look at what the output shows:

-- the `b` column shows there are 8 bins, labeled 0 to 7,
+- the `b` column shows there are 8 bins, labeled `0` to `7`,
 - the next two columns labelled `etal` shows the observable used to define the bins and its left and right bin limits,
 - `disg/detal` has a spelling mistake, unfortunately, and should read